daanielng/Image-Classification-take-home-assignment/README.md

 # Object-Detection-take-home-assignment
- Take Home assignment for internship
+ Take Home assignment for ML internship role and got it :')